Kate Daniels (book series): Magic Slays

-Kate - who, now unemployed, has started her own private investigation firm - is hired to investigate the kidnapping of an inventor and the theft of his top-secret work.
-It comes out that his device removes magic from its surroundings: created in grief after the death of his wife when her dialysis machine failed during a magic wave, it will incidentally kill any magic users in its range.
+Kate - who, after quitting the Order, has started her own private investigation firm - is hired to investigate the kidnapping of an inventor and the theft of his top-secret work.
+It comes out that his device removes magic from its surroundings; it will incidentally kill any magic users in its range.
 The device has been stolen by a gang of human-supremacists, the Lighthouse Keepers.
-With a miles-wide range, it is a weapon of mass destruction.

 The Keepers have activated their sleeper agents, including an elite Pack combatant; she attacks Kate's office, biting and turning Julie.
 Her shift fails; she is put in a coma, but is doomed to go loup and will need to be euthanized.
 The Keepers set off a device in a market, killing everyone.
 Kate and the shapeshifters capture them as they are transporting the device out, and learn there is a second, larger device that could reach all of Atlanta.
-With the used device in hand, Kate theorizes she can channel its concentrated magic to power the ritual Roland used to create the first vampire, to cleanse Julie's blood with her own.
+With the used device in hand, Kate theorizes she can channel its concentrated magic to cleanse Julie's blood with her own.

-In a rare show of cooperation, the entirety of Atlanta's magic community unites to find the Lighthouse Keepers.
+The entirety of Atlanta's magic community unites to find the Lighthouse Keepers.
 The volhvs had captured the inventor before the Keepers could; he provides instructions to disarm the device.
 The coalition tracks down the Keepers and attacks their compound, killing everyone; Kate deactivates the second device.
 Some days later, Kate performs the ritual on Julie, cleansing her of the shapeshifter virus.
 This comes with a terrible cost: Julie is now bound to Kate and cannot disobey her.